Polycystic Ovary Syndrome

 - Weight loss, even small reductions, and exercise may be beneficial.

 - Assisted reproductive technologies (e.g., in vitro fertilization) may be necessary.

-- Clomiphene may be used to induce ovulation.
+- While not approved by the Food and Drug Administration for ovulation induction, letrazole is currently preferred given evidence of higher birth rates compared to clomiphene or metformin.
 Metformin is used as an adjuvant treatment in those undergoing in vitro fertilization in order to prevent ovarian hyperstimulation.
-While evidence suggests it can restore ovulation, possibly by promoting weight loss, metformin’s role in treating infertility is limited.
+While evidence suggests metformin can restore ovulation, and possibly promoting weight loss by improving insulin resistance, its role in treating infertility is limited.

-One of the key ingredients in a diet that emphasizes whole grain intake, legumes and nuts in place of refined carbohydrates is inositol hexaphosphate (Ip6, phytic acid).
-In clinical trials, inositol has been shown to improve insulin action, decrease androgen levels, and improve ovulatory function in both lean and obese women with PCOS., , The benefits of metformin in PCOS appear at least partly due to increasing inositol availability.
+One of the key nutrients in a diet that emphasizes whole grain intake, legumes, and nuts in place of refined carbohydrates is inositol hexaphosphate (Ip6, phytic acid).
+In clinical trials, inositol has been shown to improve insulin action, decrease androgen levels, and improve ovulatory function in both lean and obese women with PCOS.
+The benefits of metformin in PCOS appear at least partly due to increasing inositol availability.

 Smoking cessation counseling, if appropriate.